ppy/osu-wiki/wiki/FAQ/en.md

 ### How do I play?
 _Full explanation: [osu!][osu! wikilink]_

-While most PC users will not have a touchscreen at their disposal, this game was made to be playable with a normal mouse, as well as any number of input devices you can possibly think of.
+While most PC users will not have a touchscreen at their disposal, the game was made to be playable with a normal mouse, as well as any number of input devices.
 Different play styles can be found in the [Play Styles][Play_Styles wikilink] page.
-There are some songs which will push the limits of the normal mouse (and you), but all the (ranked and approved) beatmaps have been tested and (most can be) passable using only a mouse.
+There are some songs which will push the limits of the normal mouse and the player, but all the (ranked and approved) beatmaps have been tested and (most can be) passable using only a mouse.

 #### Game-play Basics
 _Tutorial: [(Bundled with PC osu!)
 Original tutorial][osu!tutorial basic], [Ranked beatmap version][osu!tutorial rank]_

-The game-play puts emphasis on your:-
+The game-play puts emphasis on:-

 -   Adaptability and reaction to stimuli (that is, the hittable objects appearing all over the screen at lightning speed).
 -   Understanding of the song beat and design.
--   Your control of your mouse (or your fingers/pen-control skills if you are using a tablet instead).
+-   Input device control.
--   Timing of your hits on the object that appeared on the screen.
+-   Timing of hits on the object that appeared on the screen.
 -   Ability to spin the mouse (or your finger/pen for tablet) on spinners.
--   Your physical stamina (especially marathon songs).
+-   Physical stamina and mental fortitude (especially marathon songs).
--   Proper mouse positioning and hand-eye coordination.
+-   Proper positioning and hand-eye coordination.
--   Your hardware capability (especially your mouse/tablet).

 These are some of the vital skills you will learn as you progress your journey on becoming an osu! rhythm master.
 Before you set out to become a rhythm master, you must learn the basics (and theories) of the hittable objects.